shivamdixit/shivamdixit.github.io/content/posts/work-tools-in-personal-life.md

 {{< figure src="/images/work-tools-personal-life-post/burn_rate.png" title="Average monthly burn rate (numbers redacted)" class="half-width align-center" >}}

-This ritual takes less than a minute every morning and provides me all the information that I need.
+This ritual takes less than a minute every morning and provides me all the information I need.
 You can summarise and visualize this data to see trends over time.

 ### 3. Retrospectives